Skip to main content

 Fundamentals

-Your relationship with your is deeply personal.
+Your relationship with your health information is deeply personal.
 The Americans with Disabilities Act, or ADA, establishes a foundational principle for this relationship in the workplace.
 The law creates a protective boundary, affirming that your medical history and health status are confidential.
 Employers are specifically limited from making inquiries about a disability before making a job offer.

 Post-hire, any medical questions or examinations must be job-related and consistent with business necessity.
-This framework is designed to on health conditions.
+This framework is designed to prevent discrimination based on health conditions.
 An important exception to this rule exists for employee health programs, including wellness initiatives.
 This exception, however, is built upon a single, powerful concept ∞ your participation must be entirely voluntary.

 The principle is that a wellness program should be an opportunity extended to you, a resource for your benefit, and a system that respects your autonomy over your own health data.
 The structure of the law is designed to preserve your right to keep your medical information private, even when your employer offers programs aimed at improving health.